robmarkcole/HASS-Deepstack-face/README.md

 Now go to http://YOUR_SERVER_IP_ADDRESS:5000/ on another computer or the same one running Deepstack.
 Input your activation key from your portal into the text box below "Enter New Activation Key" and press enter.
 Now stop your docker container.
 You are now ready to start using Deepstack!

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
-Then configure face recognition and/or object detection.
+Then configure face recognition .
 Note that at we use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).

 ## Face recognition
 Deepstack [face recognition](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html) counts faces and will recognise them if you have trained your Deepstack using the `deepstack_teach_face` service.